duncanbradley/position_magnitude/README.md

   + `bib_styles` folder for bibliography formatting styles
   + `makefile` and `vgtc.cls` for output rendering

 Knitting `position_magnitude.Rmd` will output `position_magntude.pdf`.
+This will take some time as additional LaTeX files will be downloaded within the session.

 ## Experiment Code and Materials

-The experimental code and materials, plus links to run the experiments in your browser, are available here:
+The experimental code and materials, plus links to run the experiments, are available here:

 - Experiment 1: https://gitlab.pavlovia.org/ExPrag_UoM/riskE1
 - Experiment 2: https://gitlab.pavlovia.org/ExPrag_UoM/riskE2